 Feb.
 7 Workshop Only: $235 and includes lunch, coffee breaks, materials and reception following the workshop.

 Feb.
 7 Workshop and Feb.
 8 Groundwater Tour: $465 and includes lunch on the first day, coffee breaks, materials and reception following the workshop.
 During the tour, it includes lunch, snacks, drinks and materials.

 Please note: Participants can only attend the tour if they attend the workshop the day before.

 Last day to cancel for a full refund is Jan.
 24, 2019.
 Substitutions can be made three days prior to event.

 Scholarships: We have a limited number of scholarships to fund a portion of the registration for the Feb.
 7 workshop.
 Scholarships are awarded based on a few factors, including:

-The workshop and tour are eligible for MCLE credits for attorneys for an extra charge.
-When registering for Eventbrite, please choose the additional $100 ticket to receive MCLE credit.
+The workshop and tour were eligible for MCLE credits for attorneys for an extra charge.